+Name of Property

-Resource No. 28 Timing Tower
+Resource No. 28 Score Boards

-Eligibility: Contributing
+Eligibility: Non-Contributing

 Form: Rectangular

-Construction/ 1968
+Construction/ 1988

 Alterations: 1900

-IHSI #·
+IHSI #:

-Description: The Timing Tower is located at the end of the Strip at the finish line.
-Originally the tower was wood and erected on 6" x 6" wood posts.
-The Timing Tower was upgraded to an electric system and lighted signing in ???!
-The Timing Tower is an essential part of the racing process and upgrades in the mechanical systems are a necessity to meet current racing standards.
-The Timing Tower was constructed in the period of significance and contributes to the historic appearance and overall integrity of the district.
+Description: The score boards are located on the west and east side of the raceway at the finish line.
+The score boards were installed in 1988.
+Before this time, the win/lost light was the only indicator of who won and lost.
+The score boards are an essential part of the racing process and upgrades in the mechanical systems are a necessity to meet current racing standards.
+However, the score boards were constructed outside the period of significance and do not contribute to the historic appearance and overall integrity of the district.
+The score boards were constructed outside the period of significance and do not contribute to the historic appearance and overall integrity of the district.

 Resource No. 29 Compulink Timing System

 Eligibility: Non-contributing

 Form: None

-Construction/ 1000 1000
+Construction/ 1968.
+1988

-Alterations: 1968, 1988
+Alterations: 1900, 1900

 IHSI #:

 Description: The original timing system was the Newtronics Timing System which was an early design for timing accuracy.
-The Timing Systems are made up of a series of lights placed equal distance along the length of the Strip.
-A small square notch is cutout of the concrete Barriers to retain the timing system.
+The timing systems are made up of a series of lights placed equal distance along the length of the strip.
+A small square notch is cutout of the concrete barriers to retain the timing system.
+Incremental times are recorded and printed at intervals of 60', 330', 550', 1000', and 1320' distances for every pair of vehicles that run down the Firebird dragstrip.
 The Compulink Timing System is in the original location of the previous timing system and does not detract from the integrity of the district.
 The Compulink Timing System is an essential part of the racing process and upgrades in the mechanical systems are a necessity to meet current racing standards.
-It was upgraded outside the period of significance and does not contribute to the historic appearance and overall integrity of the district
+It was upgraded outside the period of significance and does not contribute to the historic appearance and overall integrity of the district.

 Resource No. 30 Handicapper Box

 Eligibility: Contributing

 Form: Rectangular

-Construction/ Alterations: 1972
+Construction/ 1972

+Alterations:

 IHSI #: